LMFLOSS: A Hybrid Loss For Imbalanced Medical Image Classification: Materials and methods

-Focal loss (eqn \ref{eq:focalloss}) creates a mechanism to give more emphasis to samples that are difficult for the model to classify; quite often, samples from the minority classes will fall in this category.
-In contrast, LDAM (eqn \ref{eq:ldam2}) judges the weight by considering the class distribution of the dataset.
-We hypothesize that leveraging both features simultaneously can yield effective results compared to using each one individually.
-Our proposed Large Margin aware Focal (LMF) loss is thus a linear combination of Focal loss and LDAM weighted by two hyperparameters as shown in equation \ref{eq:lmf}.
+Focal loss creates a mechanism to give more emphasis to samples that are difficult for the model to classify by down-weighting the easy samples, consequently shifting the model's focus towards difficult samples.
+Quite often, samples from the minority classes would fall into this category.
+On the other hand, the LDAM loss calculates the margin by considering the class distribution of the dataset.
+It assigns a larger margin to the minority class from the decision boundary, which helps the model to focus more on the minority classes.
+Unlike the focal loss, the LDAM loss does not consider individual samples.

+We hypothesized that simultaneously leveraging the two most unique features of the focal and LDAM loss could yield effective results compared to using each one individually.
+Our proposed Large Margin aware Focal (LMF) loss is thus a linear combination of Focal loss and LDAM weighted by two hyperparameters.
+As a result, the proposed hybrid framework can impose greater margins from the decision boundary based on the class distribution and can also take into account the harder samples that are present in the datasets.
+We add two hyperparameters to the proposed framework in order to adjust and control the influence of the two loss functions present within the LMF loss.